mother-of-all-self-hosting/ansible-role-postgres-backup/docs/configuring-postgres-backup.md

 |`postgres_backup_base_path` | `"{{ matrix_base_data_path }}/postgres-backup"` | Base path for postgres-backup.
 Also see `postgres_backup_data_path` |
 |`postgres_backup_data_path` | `"{{ postgres_backup_base_path }}/data"` | Storage path for postgres-backup database backups |

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: